spacetelescope/mast-blog/_posts/2025-06-25-mast-heatmap.md

 Unless....

 We said it would be unreasonable to load the entire archive into RAM.
 But what if we just try it?
 Drop the filters on the query and just send me everything!

 `SELECT trgposRA,trgposDec FROM [REDACTED].[CaomObservation]`

 Much to our surprise, it worked!
 With the entire database in memory, we could now create images of arbitrary resolution.
-With `matplotlib.plt.hist2d`, it's trivially easy to set the size of the image and let it handle the aggregation.
+With `matplotlib.plt.hist2d`, it's trivially easy to specify the desired resolution of the image and let matplotlib handle the details.
 Just, uh... don't have too many other applications open.
 ![a screenshot showing that Python is currently consuming 51.86GB of RAM](assets/img/posts/20250625/brrrrr.png) At the end of this shockingly quick — roughly 2 minute— process, you'll have the first image from the intro:
 ![mast background in "standard", surface of the Earth, coordinates](assets/img/posts/20250625/mast_wallpaper_blue.png)